Important dates 2023

 This scope spans a wide range of subjects in the field of hematology, including haematopoiesis, haemostasis, immunotherapy, transfusion medicine, and other issues relevant to the field.

-New item on application form
+Attention for item on application form

 Historically, limited attention has been paid to Sex as Biological Variable (SABV) in biomedical research.
 During the past decade, scientific research has shown that various areas benefit from integrating biological sex differences in research projects.
 In response to various international recommendations, the LSBR requires applicants to consider to what extent SABV may be relevant for their research proposals.
 Appropriate issues to address may include male and female subjects, tissues or cells, and the implications thereof for the proposed experimental design.